ArepalliMeghana/ArepalliMeghana/README.md

 ###

 ## 📌 Recent Projects
-### Awwwards Winning Website
-A responsive web application designed to showcase modern web design principles and best practices.
-The project emphasizes user experience and aesthetic appeal, making it a standout example of contemporary web development.
-**Tech Stack:** React, Tailwind CSS, HTML

 ### Coronary Artery Disease Prediction
 This project predicts the likelihood of Coronary Artery Disease (CAD) using machine learning models trained on patient data.
 The system utilizes cleaned datasets and a pre-trained model to assess risks and generate insights.
 **Tech Stack:** React, REST API, SCSS

-### Car Rent
-Web-based platform that allows users to search, book, and manage car rentals from various providers, providing a convenient and efficient solution for transportation needs.
-**Tech Stack:** React, MongoDB, Tailwind CSS

 ### WeatherWise